taylorsmcclure/process-memory-monitor/README.md

 ## Question 3

+> Given the same scenario from question 2,  how do you know the statsd service is working correctly?
+What monitoring or metrics would you put in place if this was a production service?
+Please talk about specific architectures and systems you would use for this monitoring tool.
+Gotchas are an a+.

 I would use DataDog to monitor the `statsd` service on the graphite hosts and PagerDuty to send me alerts.
 I would create a monitor on DataDog for the `statsd` [service](https://docs.datadoghq.com/integrations/systemd/?tab=host#overview).
 I would check for `systemd.unit.active` on `statsd`.
-If ever gets in a not active state an alert will trigger and be forwarded to PagerDuty.
-I would also do a synthetic test by sending a gauge to a specific path in graphite every N minutes.
+If it ever gets in a failed state, an alert will trigger and be forwarded to PagerDuty.
+I would also do a synthetic test by sending a gauge to a specific path in Graphite every N minutes.
 I could then have another script that pulls that gauge and checks the last timestamp it was reported.
-If the gauge has not been reporting in for a predetermined amount of time it would trigger a PagerDuty alert.
-I would do this for every graphite host that has `statsd`.
+If the gauge has not reported for a predetermined amount of time it would trigger a PagerDuty alert.
+I would do this for every Graphite host that has `statsd`.

 If I was not able to use DataDog or PagerDuty I would go with the tried and true bash script, cron, and email.
 I could also modernize things a bit by incorporating a webhook into Slack instead of just email.